Evercoast/EvercoastOpenSource/README.md

 ![diagram](documentation/file_browser_editorial.png)

-*Note: First, this may take several minutes.*
+*Note: This may take several minutes.*

 *Pro Tip: It may be easier to quit Unity, copy the files, and then restart Unity, rather than doing this either from within Unity, or while Unity is open.
 Closing the application will avoid Unity incrementally detecting the presence of new files under `Assets`, and trying to import them, prior to the copy finishing.*